deas/argocd-conductr/apps/infra/rook-ext/README.md

 # Ceph CSI

+Disclaimer: Messy af.
+But it works.
+Most of the time.

 ## Problem statement

 We want to use the Ceph CSI driver to consume from an external cluster.
 Wiring this is is a bit tricky, as it involves building a trust relationship including key exchange.